jwestgard/csv-validate/README.md

-Validation of tabular (CSV) data against a schem defined in YAML or JSON.
+Validation of tabular (CSV) data against a schema defined in YAML or JSON.
 It is possible to designate up to six main "rules":
-* required columns
+* required columns (i.e. columns that must exist for all rows)
-* allowed columns
+* allowed columns (i.e. *only* the specified columns can exist -- for strict control of data)
-* populated columns (i.e. must contain a non-null value)
+* populated columns (i.e. these columns must contain a non-null value)
-* controlled
+* controlled (specify a set of possible values as a list in the form: {'colname' : ['val1','val2','val3']}
-* numeric
+* numeric (cells in these columns may only contain digits)
-* date
+* date (values in these columns must be parsable as ISO-8601 dates)